 You are welcome here

 - Joining us for worship?
 Learn about what to expect in our thought-provoking and beautiful worship services.

 - Interested in our programs for children and youth?
 Explore our transformative workshops and groups, nursery through high school.

 - Wanting to find community?
 Check out our events listing and connections pages to find ways to connect.

 We invite you to explore our website and learn about our congregation.
 If you would like someone to contact you, please complete the

 We’ll follow up to answer questions and suggest programs that align with your interests.
 We look forward to getting to know you!

 Who we are

 Please see the About Us and Our Beliefs pages for more information about who we are.
-Below, you can also find a sermon our minister, Reverend Amy, gave a little while ago that dives into some of the many aspects of Unitarian Universalism and what opportunities are available for connection at UUCPA.
+Below, you can also find a sermon our Parish Minister, Amy, gave a little while ago that dives into some of the many aspects of Unitarian Universalism and what opportunities are available for connection at UUCPA.

 Events for Newcomers